jeffpar/pcjs.v1/_posts/2018-05-27-somebody-put-a-spell-on-me.md

 And what about that `A20` program, you ask?
 I found a copy of that, too.
 The `PRO386` was probably the cheap 80386-based PC clone I had bought in 1987, which had a few issues running OS/2.
-Hence this utility, which apparently I later adapted to help a resolve an issue with OS/2 compatibility testing.
+Hence this utility, which apparently I later adapted to help resolve an issue with OS/2 compatibility testing.

 {% raw %}